xpandai03/ai-compliance-checker/replit.md

 ## Overview

 This is a lightweight web application demonstrating the UX flow for an AI compliance scanner.
-The app showcases a two-screen workflow: a model intake form where users submit AI model details, and a findings screen that displays deterministic compliance assessment results against EU AI Act regulations.
+The app showcases a **two-pane audit layout**: the left pane contains model intake or explainability controls, while the right pane displays a deterministic audit timeline showing exactly how compliance findings were computed.

-The app now implements a **rules-based compliance engine** with 6 EU AI Act-inspired rules.
-Findings are computed deterministically based on the model profile, not hardcoded mock data.
+The app implements a **rules-based compliance engine** with 6 EU AI Act-inspired rules.
+Findings are computed deterministically based on the model profile.
 Explainability questions are generated dynamically from triggered rules.

 **Important**: This is a demo/prototype for demonstration purposes only - not legal advice.